Pispros/Install-Local-AI-Stack-Bazzite-OS/README.md

 ```

 You should see `#   !   /   b   i   n   /   b   a   s   h  \n`.
 If `#!` is missing, recreate the script with a quoted heredoc (`<< 'EOF'`).

+### Model "too dumb" / weak on code & reasoning

+Thinking is probably disabled.
+Check `~/llm-logs/main.log` for `init: chat template, thinking = 0`.
+Remove any `--reasoning off` / `--reasoning-budget 0` from `start-llm.sh`, make sure the sampling is the thinking profile (`--temp 0.6 --top-p 0.95`) and that `--presence-penalty` isn't set high, then restart.
+See the "Thinking mode" section.

 ### `connect to 127.0.0.1 port 808x ... refused`